cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``true``
    * - clustermesh.apiserver.tls.ca
-     - base64 encoded PEM values for the ExternalWorkload CA certificate and private key.
+     - Deprecated in favor of tls.ca.
+To be removed in 1.15. base64 encoded PEM values for the ExternalWorkload CA certificate and private key.
      - object
      - ``{"cert":"","key":""}``
    * - clustermesh.apiserver.tls.ca.cert
-     - Optional CA cert.
+     - Deprecated in favor of tls.ca.cert.
+To be removed in 1.15.
+Optional CA cert.
 If it is provided, it will be used by the 'cronJob' method to generate all other certificates.
 Otherwise, an ephemeral CA is generated.
      - string
      - ``""``
    * - clustermesh.apiserver.tls.ca.key
-     - Optional CA private key.
+     - Deprecated in favor of tls.ca.key.
+To be removed in 1.15.
+Optional CA private key.
 If it is provided, it will be used by the 'cronJob' method to generate all other certificates.
 Otherwise, an ephemeral CA is generated.
      - string
      - ``""``
    * - clustermesh.apiserver.tls.client